ufidon/java/mod3/labs/README.md

 The card image files are named 1.png, 2.png, . . . , 52.png and stored in the [image/card directory](https://github.com/ufidon/java/tree/main/bookmedia/image/card).
 All three cards are distinct and selected randomly.

-HINT: You can select random cards by storing the numbers 1–52 to an array list, perform a random shuffle introduced in textbook [Section 11.12](../../mod1/Array.md), and use the first three numbers in the array list as the file names for the image.
+HINT: You can select random cards by storing the numbers 1–52 to an array list, perform a random shuffle introduced in textbook [Section 11.12](../../mod1/Array.md) or use [Collections.shuffle()](https://devdocs.io/openjdk~11/java.base/java/util/collections), and use the first three numbers in the array list as the file names for the image.

 ## Q2: Display a string around a circle (textbook Q14.5)